bradlewt/dea-mosaic-builder/README.md

 <div align=justify>

-# RWD Raster Builder
+# DEA Mosaic Builder

-The RWD Raster Builder, builds a raster dataset using the Digital Earth Africa (DEA) Toolkit based on Sentinel-1 analysis-ready radar backscatter data.
+The DEA Mosaic Builder, builds a raster dataset using the Digital Earth Africa (DEA) Toolkit based on Sentinel-1 analysis-ready radar backscatter data.
 Sentinel-1, operated by the ESA as part of the Copernicus Program provides these observatiosns every 6-12 days over Africa.
 This gives near real-time data for accurate field analysis and estimation.

 The DEA Toolkit also has ready-to-work workflows of complex real-world problems that can be cutomized to requirements.
 More on this can be found on the [Read World Examples](https://docs.digitalearthafrica.org/en/latest/sandbox/notebooks/Real_world_examples/index.html) page.
 A major part of the [flood-mosaic](/flood-mosaic.ipynb) Jupyter Notebook was developed using the [Water Detection With Sentinel-1](https://docs.digitalearthafrica.org/en/latest/sandbox/notebooks/Real_world_examples/Radar_water_detection.html), which is one of the real world examples in the DEA Toolkit.